xerdin442/html-invoice/README.md

 <img width="296" alt="Invoice" src="https://github.com/xerdin442/html-invoice/assets/110817844/03caf730-3dc8-4bbc-9ad8-0a9e62fe6a74">

 Thanks for stopping by.
-Give me a star if you like it.
+Give me a star if you like this repo.
 Clone to your machine and have fun with it!